danielperna84/hass-configurator/README.md

 ####BANLIMIT (integer)
 Ban IPs after n failed login attempts.
 Restart service to reset banning.
 The default of `0` disables this feature. `CREDENTIALS` has to be set for this to work.
 ####EXTENSIONS (list)
 File extensions the file browser should include.
+Useful if you have html files in the www folder etc.
 ####EXCLUDE_DIRS (list)
 Directories to exclude from the file browser.
+This is important.
+Especially the `deps`-folder contains a gazillion files, which takes forever to load.
+That's why it's excluded by default.
+The same goes for a possible `.git` directory.
+The directory names have to start with a `/`.
+So `mydir` becomes `/mydir`.

 __Note regarding `ALLOWED_NETWORKS`, `BANNED_IPS` and `BANLIMIT`__:
 The way this is implemented works in the following order: